pschaus/LINFO1121/source/part1/ex2.rst

 * complete this implementation, if possible use recursive methods as much as possible.
 * determine the complexity of each method.

+The inginious taks is the following: `FList <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_FList>`_